jmagman/flutter-wiki/Contributor-access.md

 If they react negatively, or if they continue to make the environment unpleasant, they should be removed from the environment.
 On Discord, this would be kicking them from the channel.
 Repeat offenders should be banned.
 On GitHub, they can be blocked from our organisation (you may need to ask @Hixie or another admin of our GitHub org to do this).
 Please let the #server-support [[chat]] channel know when you do anything like this, so that we can keep an eye on how common it is.

+#### Maintaining documentation

+Part of being a contributor is making sure our documentation is up to date, including our internal (team-facing) documentation such as this wiki.
+If you spot something wrong, please fix it!
+As a contributor, you have access to the wiki.

+For the wiki specifically, since there's no code review, it's good to mention on Discord that you've made a change when you make one.

 ### Privileges